 The Rules are applicable to all members of medical staff practicing in NH facilities.
 NH is organized into three Health Service Delivery Areas (HSDAs) for the delivery of clinical services.
 Clinical departments are organized to reflect the organization of clinical service delivery.
-In most instances this means that clinical departments are organized at the level of the HSDA.
-In some instances, clinical departments are organized at the level of facilities to align the department structure with the organization of clinical services.
+Clinical departments will be organized where appropriate and at a level to best reflect the organization of clinical service delivery which aligns the department structure with the clinical services delivered.

 The Rules apply equally to all members of the medical staff.
-Clinical departments many develop policies governing medical staff members within that department.
+Clinical departments or facilities may develop policies governing medical staff members within that department.
 Individual facilities or clusters of facilities may have individualized policies governing aspects of medical staff practice which are specific to the facility or cluster of facilities.
 Policies are subsidiary to the Rules in this document.
 In the event of conflict or contradiction between the Rules, embodied in this document, and subsidiary medical staff policies of a department or facility, NH Rules will prevail.

 Gender neutral language has been used wherever possible in the Rules.
 In the event that gender specific language is used, the relevant article shall apply equally to both genders.
-Words importing the singular use herein will include the plural and vice versa as the context may imply.
-Similarly the use or lack of use, of capital letters does not change the interpretation of words which are specifically defined in this document.
+Words implying the singular will mean the plural and vice versa.
+Similarly, the use or lack of use, of capital letters does not change the interpretation of words which are specifically defined in this document.